hutchpd/QuantumSuperposition/PositronicVariables/readme.md

 }

 /// <summary>
 /// We implement a custom IComparable<ComparableList>.
 Why?
 Because convergence requires comparison.
-If time  can’t tell when a value has changed, it can’t collapse reality into a stable state and you loop forever.
+If time  can't tell when a value has changed, it can't collapse reality into a stable state and you loop forever.
 /// </summary>
 public class ComparableList : IComparable<ComparableList>
 {